jackiejiaqiliu/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Please describe and document your process.**\*\*

-AAt first, I was thinking about creating a voice game that relies heavily on voice recognition.
+At first, I was thinking about creating a voice game that relies heavily on voice recognition.
 However, after testing out the voice-recognition software we are using for this lab, I realized that it is not accurate enough for that game.
 So I switched to this current idea that uses minimal voice recognition but a lot of voice recordings.

 I started by coming up with the Verplank diagram -- understanding what problem this device solves and how exactly it will solve it.
 Basically, it is a voice memo device that allows users to record short messages for themselves and replay them whenever needed later on.
 Since all interactions are voice-based, and the flow of logic follows a decision tree that has multiple levels, I found it helpful to come up with a script/flowchart to comb through the logic before drawing the storyboard.

 ### Acting out the dialogue

+Note: I did not get to this part during Thursday's lab and did not have the chance to get a partner.
+So I tested my interaction with a user who is not part of our class over the weekend.
+I will try my best to test my interactions with classmates in the remaining parts of this lab.

 https://user-images.githubusercontent.com/90330977/192116573-c20feefb-efb1-4083-b878-d20057597f1c.mp4